 YouTube Video: Second Life Firestorm VR V0.3 test, 27 Feb 2019:

-- Install the special version of the Firestorm viewer.
+- Install the special VR MOD version of the Firestorm viewer.

-- Put the openvr_api.dll contained in the compiled version .rar/.zip in to the freshly installed firestorm folder with all the other dlls.
+- Put the openvr_api.dll contained in the compiled version .rar/.zip into the top level of the freshly installed Firestorm folder with all the other dlls.

 - Start SteamVR.
 [Install SteamVR if you don’t already have it available.]